debarup24/propsoch-landing-page/README.md

 4. Below the research Insights accordion, we have a light purple banner, it has two buttons, one button which is “Book an appointment” – is not working, after clicking, it redirects to error 404 page.

 5. In https://www.propsoch.com/buy/property-for-sale-in-[location]” page pagination is working but UI painting is not eye smoothing

+# 🌟 I've added one extra section by my own :

+Section Name : Advisor Panel

+Below the Accessories section, I have added one new section - Advisor Panel.
+I have added carousel with auto scroll as well.

+# Total components I have build :

+           1. Navbar
+           2. Hero Section
+           3. Testimonial
+           4. Home Buying Steps
+           5. Product Difference
+           6. ROI Section
+           7. Research insights
+           8. Accessories
+           9. AdvisorConnect
+           10. Resources
+           11. Footer

+# Focus on Code Reusability :

+I try to made the code re-usable and designed the UI system.

+⚡ Check in my code :
+src -> helper -> Custom Buttons

+I created a Reusable Action Button with dynamic prop.